The knives are out on Netflix’s newest reality TV hit, Culinary Class Wars.

 Choi Ji-hyung did more than turn the Korean street food staple sundae, or blood sausage — pig intestine — into a luxurious art that’s now featured in the Michelin Guide for Seoul.
 He’s the owner of the restaurant Lee Buk Bang, bringing North Korean cuisine to the fine dining scene in South Korea.

 The 37-year-old chef takes his heritage into his food.
-His grandmother was a refugee from the Hamgyong province in North Korea, and these were the kinds of foods he grew up on.
+His grandmother was a refugee from Hamgyong Province in North Korea, and these were the kinds of foods he grew up eating.

 “I wanted to make a place where people can get the energy to heal the daily stress of today from my simple but warm dishes like grandmother’s home-made meals,” he told the South China Morning Post.

-Choi earned his bachelor’s and master’s degree in culinary arts at Johnson & Wales University in Rhode Island, and has experience working in a variety of two- to three-star Michelin restaurants.
+Choi earned his bachelor’s and master’s degrees in culinary arts at Johnson & Wales University in Rhode Island, and has experience working in a variety of two- to three-star Michelin restaurants.

 Oh Se-deuk